-An affiliate of the Center of Arts and Cultural Policy Studies at Princeton University, she is interested in the impact of conflict on cultural property, and with Michael Danti is the co-organizer of the symposium, "Preserving Cultural Heritage in Times of Conflict".
+As a Board member and Treasurer of Red Arch Cultural Heritage Law & Policy Research, and an affiliate of the Center of Arts and Cultural Policy Studies at Princeton University, she also works on in the impact of conflict and looting on cultural property.
+With Michael Danti she co-organized the Colgate symposium, "Preserving Cultural Heritage in Times of Conflict".

 Her collaborative projects with contemporary artists and Colgate's Picker Gallery include the exhibition, Reading Space: The Art of Xu Bing (Colgate University, 2008) and her essay, "Eye of the World" for Mark Dion (The Phantom Museum—Wonder Workshop.
 Clifford Gallery, Picker Art Gallery, 2015).
 She served as Reviews editor for the journal, Eighteenth-Century Studies, 2011-2017.

 Katarzyna Jagodzińska, Museums and Centers of Contemporary Art in Central Europe After 1989.
 Carolyn C. Guile, trans.
 Routledge Research in Museum Studies.
 New York: Routledge, 2019.